 Yes, if you have a rat infestation, or even just what you think are a few rats in your attic, there is a nest of baby rats.
 They reproduce very often, up to ten litters of young per year per female rat, so they very likely have a nest of babies.
 The nest is a small round cavity, probably in the insulation of the house, maybe lined with leaves or other plant debris.
 When removing certain animals from attics, like raccoons or squirrels, it's important to seek out and remove the nest of young.
 With rats, these nests are very hard to find, and the young don't really have any chance of survival, so I don't make the finding and removal of baby rat nests a part of my normal rodent control process.
 If you want to find and remove rat nests, you are welcome to.
 You just have to search down in the insulation or walls where you see high levels of rat activity.
 I have come across a few nests in my time as a wildlife removal expert, but they are usually well-concealed.
+To solve a rat problem, read my how to get rid of rats in the attic page.
+If you want to hire a pro, read how much does rat removal cost?

 Here's a nest of baby rats.
 These are newborns, or maybe 1 day old at most.
 Many people refer to them at this size as "pinkies".
 These rats are often used as pet food for various snakes, birds, lizards, etc.